Skull emoji: Reception

 Adam Aleksic of The Washington Post viewed the skull emoji as a symbol that represents humor or irony and believed that it became a punctuation mark.
 Comparing the emoji to a tone tag, he wrote: "Punctuating the text with a skull lightens the tone and signals humility".

-Kayleigh Dray of Stylist thought the popularization of the skull emoji was related to the COVID-19 pandemic and the "dystopian pandemic nightmare" it resulted in. "[T]he laugh-cry emoji has died a sad little death and been replaced with an ever-so-appropriate skull", wrote the journalist.
+Kayleigh Dray of Stylist thought the popularization of the skull emoji was related to the COVID-19 pandemic and the "dystopian pandemic nightmare" it resulted in.
+"The laugh-cry emoji has died a sad little death and been replaced with an ever-so-appropriate skull", wrote the journalist.